Position paper on food contact materials

 Considering undetectable or extremely low migration levels while using most precise analytical techniques available in laboratories and the disproportionate nature of the measure for a sector serving principally the construction and automotive industries, Glass for Europe believes that:

-- Clear soda-lime silicate flat glass should be exempted from systematic testing obligations.
+- Clear soda-lime silicate flat glass should be exempted from systematic testing obligations in light of test results.

 Use of flat glass for food applications is very limited and rare: flat glass is mostly used in buildings, automotive and solar energy modules